Apply to the JEP

 Questions?
 See the Frequently Asked Questions for potential participants.

 Fill out an application here.
 Please submit a resume, a copy of your law school transcript and a statement of interest of no more than 3 pages: (1) describing your vision for your practice (including practice areas and target markets) and your participation in the JEP and (2) describing a circumstance when you have demonstrated entrepreneurial initiative or another experience that demonstrates your ability to be a successful social entrepreneur.
-Please apply no later than Monday, March 5, 2018 to be considered for the May 2018 Justice Entrepreneurs Project cohort.

 The Justice Entrepreneurs Project is an incubator designed to help lawyers develop the skills necessary to create and operate a successful law practice that provides affordable legal services to low and moderate-income people and small businesses.
 Participation in the JEP creates an immediate positive impact on the community through participants’ bono work and provision of affordable legal services.
 The JEP ultimately hopes to create long-term community impact by incubating law practices that will operate over the long-term.
 If your ultimate goal is job placement rather than creating your own law practice, please do not pursue participation in the JEP.